AshridgeTechnologies/elemento/stories/Generic model object.md

 - Instances instantiated using a JSON schema
 - Defines elements
 - Validates JSON when loading using the schema
+- Meta-Schema to enforce the special keywords used
 - Share definitions between schemas
 - All tests continue to pass
 - Covers all style attributes